goatcorp/faq/xl_troubleshooting.md

 On some more recent Linux distributions, TLS 1.0 and 1.1 has been disabled.
 This causes an issue with Wine and FFXIV/XIVLauncher because it may not always negotiate TLS correctly.

-You can fix this by seting your `dssenh` DLL override to native if it isn't already. (dssenh=n as an environment variable or in Lutris)
+You can fix this by setting your `dssenh` DLL override to native if it isn't already. (dssenh=n as an environment variable or in Lutris)

 This has also been added to the xivlauncher Lutris script as well.